 The Judith Friedland Fund for Occupational Therapy Research in Oncology and Palliative Care

-In honour of Dr. Judith Friedland, former Chair of the Department of Occupational Therapy, the Fund for Research in Occupational Therapy in Oncology and Palliative Care was established.
+In honour of Dr. Judith Friedland, former Chair of the Department of Occupational Therapy, The Judith Friedland Fund for Occupational Therapy Research in Oncology and Palliative Care was established.
 It recognizes Dr. Friedland’s exemplary contributions to the field of occupational therapy, the Department, and the University of Toronto.

 The Fund provides up to $5,000 awarded annually.